kirenz/deep-learning/docs/keras-preprocesing.md

 Keras input processing pipelines can be used as independent preprocessing code in non-Keras workflows, combined directly with Keras models, and exported as part of a Keras SavedModel.

+Keras preprocessing layers can handle a wide range of input, including structured data, images, and text.

 With Keras preprocessing layers, you can build and export models that are truly end-to-end:

 - models that accept raw images or raw structured data as input